mltomlins0n/QANotes/PegaNotes (SSA).md

 Consider the possibility of reuse when decising whether to use a pre-processing action.
 If a pre- or post-processing action applies to only one case type, then specialize the flow action for the case type instead of adding the pre-or post-processing action.

+___

+<a name="decision"></a>
+## Decision Tables and Trees (Unit 19)

+Decision tables are used when you need to test the values of multiple properties to make a decision.

+Decision tables are laid out like spreadsheets, with rows and columns.
+A decision table is a table of conditions and results.
+You define a set of conditions – for example, property values that must fall within a certain range – and the results to return when the conditions are true.
+Each set of conditions contains a corresponding result.
+You can add columns for each condition you want to test against – either a property reference or an expression – and rows for each combination of conditions you want to test.

+When the system evaluates a decision table, it starts with the top row and evaluates each condition in the row.
+If **all of the conditions are true**, the system returns the result for that row.
+If not, it advances to the next row, and evaluates the conditions in that row.
+And if none of the combinations returns a result, the system returns the **otherwise result** at the bottom of the table.
+This ensures that the r decision always returns a result.

+A decision table uses an **equals** condition by default to evaluate a condition. **Greater than** and **less than** can be used when evaluating numerical conditions.

+Enabling the **Evaluate all rows** option on a decision table makes that table evaluate all of its rows and return an array of the results.

+### Decision Trees

+Decisoin trees can also be used to handle logic that calculates a value from a set of test conditions.

+While decision tables evaluate against the **same set** of properties or conditions, decision trees evaluate against **different** properties or conditions.
+While a decision table stops execution when it gets a **true** result, a decision tree can make additional evaluations after getting a **true** result.

+A decision starts at the top of a decision tree and proceeds downwards, each **true** result advancing the decision process.

+Decision trees contain condition branches — a comparison value, a comparison operator, and an action.
+The action can be to return a result, to continue the evaluation, or stop the evaluation.
+The branches are organized in a hierarchical tree structure.
+Typically, you specify common conditions and results at the trunk of the tree.
+You then extend the tree outward to more-specific conditions and their actions.
+When the decision tree is invoked, the system evaluates the top row and continues until it reaches a result that evaluates to true.
+The result is returned to the system.
+If the system processes through all the branches but does not reach a returned result, the system returns the final otherwise value.

+Decision tree branches can be nested.
+For example, if a pruchase request is for **> $100**, the request must be routed for approval.
+Two possible outcomes of approval exist and must now be evaluated.
+If a purchase request is for **< $100** (the original condition is false), the two approval outcomes **do not** need to be evaluated.

+The structure of such a decision tree might look like this:

+* Purchase Request > $100 then continue
+  * If department == Consulting then return Compliance
+  * Otherwise return Work Manager
+* Otherwise return No Approval Needed

+Clicking **Show conflicts** when creating a decision tree shows any unreachable conditions.

+Clicking **Show completeness** adds rows to indicate values that will not be evaluated.
+These are suggested conditions to add.